skytap/course-manager-examples/examples/course_manual_publisher/README.md

 Documentation of our custom tags for use in manually developed HTML content will be released in the future.
 In the meantime, to learn how to use these features, we recommend using the web-based editor to create sample content, and then clicking over to the Code View within the editor to capture the resulting markup.

 Only HTML tags supported by the web-based editor are supported.
-Unsupport tags are stripped out as part of the publishing process.
+Unsupported tags are stripped out as part of the publishing process.

 ### Images and attachments